DabbinDallas/A4K_Recommendations/Getting A Clean Logfile.md

-## In order to provide help on most posts in the A4K Subreddit, it is highly recommended to post a logfile as they usually provide alot of information that otherwise isnt visible and is more descriptive than what individuals can give with simple error message popups.
+## In order to provide help on most posts in the A4K Subreddit, it is highly recommended to post a logfile as they usually provide alot of information that otherwise isnt visible and is more descriptive than what individuals can give with simple error message popups or even with a relatively descriptive post.
 So in this guide we'll walkthrough installing an addon that will allow you to easily copy and paste a logfile to include with your post AND how to set up a cleaner logfile for you to post
 #
 > [!CAUTION]
 > ***AFTER FOLLOWING THE [IMPORTANT] SECTION, MAKE SURE YOU DONT SKIP THE [WARNING] SECTION AS THAT INCLUDES THE DEFINITIVE WAY FOR YOU TO GET A CLEAN LOG FOR POSTING***